Spread the cost of your training with Klarna – flexible payment options

 Restricted operator compliance support desk setup with operator licence disc, compliance review file, calendar tablet and Transcom branding

-Structured monthly compliance support for restricted operator licence holders across the UK.
+Structured monthly compliance support for restricted O licence holders across the UK.

-Monthly oversight Structured compliance review to help stop issues being left to drift.
+Monthly oversight Structured compliance review to stop issues drifting before they become a bigger problem.

-Nationwide remote support Cost-effective support for restricted operators across the UK.
+Nationwide remote support Cost-effective support for restricted operator licence holders across England, Scotland and Wales.

 Nationwide restricted operator compliance support without unnecessary overheads

-Transcom National Training provides restricted operator compliance support nationwide for small goods vehicle operators who need structure, oversight and practical help without employing a full-time transport manager.
+Transcom National Training provides restricted operator compliance support nationwide for small goods vehicle operators — builders, contractors, plant operators and own-account operators — who need structure, oversight and practical help without employing a full-time transport manager.

-Remote monthly support makes the service cost-effective for operators across England, Scotland and Wales because it reduces travel time, site disruption and unnecessary cost.
+A restricted goods vehicle operator licence (commonly referred to as a restricted O licence) still carries the same compliance expectations as a standard licence when it comes to vehicle maintenance, defect reporting and operational oversight.
+Remote monthly support makes the service cost-effective for operators across the UK because it reduces travel time, site disruption and unnecessary cost.
 Where a physical review is needed, an initial on-site review or further site visit can be discussed separately by arrangement.

-UK-wide remote support Monthly reviews can be carried out remotely where records and evidence can be provided digitally.
+UK-wide remote support Monthly reviews carried out remotely where records and evidence can be provided digitally.

-On-site by arrangement Site visits can be discussed separately where the operation needs a deeper physical review.
+On-site by arrangement Site visits discussed separately where the operation needs a deeper physical review.

-Why ongoing support matters after the licence is granted
+Why ongoing compliance support matters after the licence is granted

 Getting a restricted operator licence is only the start.
 The real risk begins when vehicles are operating, records are being created, maintenance is being managed, and nobody is regularly checking whether the systems are actually working.

-Restricted operators are often builders, scaffolding firms, plant businesses, drainage contractors, agricultural businesses or own-account operators.
-Transport may not be the main business, but once a vehicle is operated under an operator licence, the compliance duties still matter.
+Restricted operators are often builders, scaffolding firms, plant businesses, drainage contractors, agricultural businesses or own-account operators carrying their own goods.
+Transport may not be the main business, but once a vehicle is operated under a goods vehicle operator licence, the compliance duties still apply — and DVSA enforcement officers do not distinguish between restricted and standard licence holders when carrying out roadside checks or compliance audits.

 For a fuller explanation, read our guide to restricted operator licence compliance support .